Last updated: 19 September 2024

 • Occupational therapists: work with children to help them develop everyday skills such as dressing, writing, playing

-• Child and Adolescent Mental health services (CAMHS): a team of nurses, psychologists, psychiatrists who provide mental health assessment, treatment and support
+• Child and Adolescent Mental Health Services (CAMHS): a team of nurses, psychologists, and psychiatrists who provide mental health assessment, treatment and support

-• Wood Street Child Development Team: a multi-disciplinary team of nurses, doctors and therapist who offer specialist assessment, advice and a potential diagnosis of the child’s difficulties.
+• Wood Street Child Development Team: a multi-disciplinary team of nurses, doctors and therapists who offer specialist assessment, advice and a potential diagnosis of the child’s difficulties.

 Some children may only be known to one health team whilst others may be known to several depending on their needs.